Bonelab/Bonelab/README.rst

      - apply a transformation to an image
    * - :code:`blRegistrationLongitudinal`
      - perform (rigid) longitudinal registration on a time series of images
+   * - :code:`blAdaptiveLocalThresholding`
+     - segment bone from an AIM using adaptive local thresholding

 Running Tests
 =============